abh05/World-Of-Games/README.md

 For Jenkins to run all stages successfully
 * Master & Node on a Ubuntu 18.04 OS for POC
 * To avoid permission issues, you may add user 'jenkins' to the sudoers file (Jenkins ALL=(ALL) NOPASSWD: ALL)
+* in the 'Finalize - upload image' stage:
+  * to push the build image to your own docker hub you will need to provide credentials and incorporate them in your own Jenkins system
-* in the 'Finalize - upload image' stage requires changing the 'echo' to 'sh' and adding your own credentials
+  * code requires changing the 'echo' to 'sh' and adding your own credentials

 Enjoy :smile: